shutter-network/shutter-keyper-deployment/README.md

        - Define the target(s) for the pushgateway with `PUSHGATEWAY_URL` (multiple targets can be separated by commas).

          The default value points to a pushgateway operated by the Shutter Network team.
 To gain access please ask for credentials in the Shutter Network Discourse forum.
+     - Logging (optional):
+      - To push logs to loki/vmlogs server, use the `docker-compose.loki.yml` file, which overrides logging.
+      - Define the url for the server to push metrics to, with `LOKI_URL`.
+Default value points to the logging server operated by Shutter Network Team.

 > *) **NOTE**: The `example-mainnet.env` file is a template for Gnosis mainnet deployment.
 If you want to deploy a Keyper for the Chiado testnet instead, use the `example-chiado.env` file.